Thomas Lincoln: Ancestors

 Samuel Lincoln House, land purchased in 1649.

 Mordecai Lincoln House (1733) in Lorane, Berks County, Pennsylvania.

 Lincoln was descended from Samuel Lincoln, a respected Puritan weaver, businessman and trader from the County of Norfolk in East Anglia who landed in Hingham in the Massachusetts Bay Colony in 1637.
 (Note: Abraham Lincoln commented in 1858 that he thought his ancestor settled in Hingham in 1638.)
-Some Lincolns later migrated into Berks County, Pennsylvania, where they intermarried with Quakers, but did not retain the peculiar ways.
+Some Lincolns later migrated into Berks County, Pennsylvania, where they intermarried with Quakers, but did not retain their religious practices.
 According to the National Humanities Center, both Quakers and Puritans were opposed to slavery even though many profited from it.

 Noteworthy ancestors include Samuel's grandson, Mordecai (1686–1736) who married Hannah Salter from a prominent political family, and made a name for himself in Pennsylvania society as a wealthy landowner and ironmaster.
 Mordecai and Hannah's son, John Lincoln (1716–1788) settled in Rockingham County, Virginia and built a large, prosperous farm nestled in the Shenandoah Valley.

 Abraham Lincoln, instead of being the unique blossom on an otherwise barren family tree, belonged to the seventh American generation of a family with competent means, a reputation for integrity, and a modest record of public service.